garciart/pipeline-demo/02-svn-container/02-svn-container.md

     > svn update --non-interactive --username 'svnuser' --password 'Change.Me.123'
     > ```

-7. Navigate to the repository directory and take a look at its contents:
+7. Navigate to your local `demorepo` repository and take a look at its contents:

     ```bash
     cd demorepo